rokopt/spec/src/architecture/m1/governance.md

 ```

 ### Refund and Proposal Execution mechanism
 Together with the talling, in the first block at the beginning of each epoch, in the `BeginBlock` event, the protocol will manage the execution of accepted proposals and refunding.
 For each ended proposal with positive outcome, it will refund the locked funds from `GovernanceAddress` to the proposal author address (specified in the proposal `author` field).
-For each proposal that has been rejected, instead, the locked funds will be moved to the `PublicGoodsPool`.
+For each proposal that has been rejected, instead, the locked funds will be moved to the `TreasuryAddress`.
 Moreover, if the proposal had a positive outcome and `proposalTxCode` was defined, these changes will be executed.
 Changes are execute in the first block of the `GraceEpoch` defined in the proposal.

 If the proposal outcome is positive and current epoch is equal to the proposal `graceEpoch`, the `BeginBlock`